-Libraries
+Chapter 4 Libraries

-Libraries are collections of functions which complement the set of built-in functions and operators of LME.
-To use them, type (or add at the beginning of the libraries which rely on them) a use command, such as use stdlib
+Libraries are collections of functions which complement the set of built-in functions and operators of LME, the programming language of LyME and Sysquake.
+To use them, type (or add in the functions block of the SQ files which rely on them) a use command, such as

-- bench bench implements a benchmark which can be used to compare the performance of LME on different platforms. - bitfield bitfield implements constructors and methods for bit fields (binary numbers).
+- use stdlib - bitfield bitfield implements constructors and methods for bit fields (binary numbers).
 Standard operators are redefined to enable the use of & and | for bitwise operations, and subscripts for bit extraction and assignment. - classes classes implements constructors and methods for polynomial and rational functions.
-With them, you can use standard operator notations such as + or . - constants constants defines physical constants in SI units. - date date implements functions for date and time manipulation and conversion to and from strings. - filter filter implements functions for the design of analog and digital filters. - lti lti implements constructors and methods for Linear Time-Invariant models, which may represent dynamical systems as continuous-time or discrete-time state-space models or transfer functions.
-With them, you can use standard operator notations such as + or , array building operators such as [A,B;C,D], connection functions such as parallel or feedback, and much more.
+With them, you can use standard operator notations such as + or . - ratio ratio implements constructors and methods for rational numbers based on long integers.
+Standard arithmetic and boolean operators can be used. - constants constants defines common physical constants. - control control implements basic time- and frequency-domain responses for dynamical systems. - date date implements functions for date and time manipulation and conversion to and from strings. - filter filter provides functions for the design of analog and digital filters. - stat stat provides more advanced statistical functions. - stdlib stdlib is the standard library of general-purpose functions for LME.
+Functions span from array creation and manipulation to coordinates transform and basic statistics.